-Before we proceed to what is spread, we need to know what is Bid & ask price in trading.
+Before we proceed to learn, what is spread, we need to know what is Bid and ask price in trading.

-The bid price is the price which buyers are willing to pay for a trading security.
+The bid price is the price in which buyers are willing to pay for trading security.

-The Ask price is the price which sellers are willing to receive for a trading security.
+The ask price is the price that sellers are willing to receive for trading security.

 What is Spread?

 Spread is the difference between bid and ask price.
 With the example above, for EURUSD spread was 0.0002 i.e 2 pips.
 Spread the is the cost which trader carries and brokers or exchanger earns.
 Spread is always a transaction cost for traders.